 Regarding the surveys, the president of FEDIQUEP said:

 It has been a long exercise, but what we liked is that it has helped us to see other aspects of our rights as an indigenous people.

 For four decades the Quechua del Pastaza people have been immersed in the reality of oil extraction activities, which are carried out in their territory.
-Superimposed to its traditional territory is lot 192, in the Norwegian Amazon, where environmental and health impacts have been accumulated without the Peruvian State having protected the collective rights of the Quechua, Achuar and Kichwa peoples.
+Overlapping its traditional territory is lot 192, in the North-Peruvian Amazon, where environmental and health impacts have been accumulated without the Peruvian State having protected the collective rights of the Quechua, Achuar and Kichwa peoples.